mikeizbicki/ucr-cs100/README.md

 Mastering these tools will make you a *much* more efficient programmer.
 Once you've mastered them, you'll never go back.

-Required work in this course:
+There are two main projects you will work on in this course:

-1. Your main project in this course is to build your own unix shell.
+1. Your first four homework assignments walk you through the process of building your own unix shell.
 This is the biggest project you've undertaken so far.
 You'll be developing it as an open source project, and you will collaborate with each other at various points.

-2. You will contribute to the open source community by improving the documentation on a project of your choice.
+2. Your last homework assignment is to contribute to the open source community by improving the documentation on a project of your choice.
 Many of the required readings for this course were written by former cs100 students.
 If you do a good job on this project, future cs 100 students will be learning from you for years to come!

-By the end of the course, you should be comfortable running your own open source projects and contributing to other people's projects.
+**By the end of the course, you should be comfortable running your own open source projects and contributing to other people's projects.**

 ### instructors